 “It’s a new business model for the both of us,” he explained.
 “We’re evolving together in a very positive way, each gaining from the strengths of the other, to the ultimate benefit of our customers—and consumers everywhere who enjoy great tasting strawberries.”

 Oppy will serve as the partnership’s sales and marketing arm, with plans to begin shipping strawberries grown by the Hasegawas in early December.
 To assure a smooth transition and continuing success of the program, four expert berry sales people, who formerly marketed the Hasegawas’ strawberries as Rincon Fresh, will operate from new Oppy sales offices in Oxnard and Santa Maria.

 “Together, we’re vertically integrated from the field to the market, resulting in a distinct advantage for our customers,” said John Anderson, Oppy’s chairman, president and CEO.
-“This unique connectivity across the growing and marketing processes enables us to deliver berries—and provide a service—that consistently exceeds expectations.”
+“This unique connectivity across the growing and marketing processes enables us to deliver berries—and provide service—that consistently exceeds expectations.”

 Anderson also noted that the partnership complements Oppy’s strawberry offerings from Salinas and Mexico.
-The company’s berry portfolio includes imported and domestic blueberries, blackberries, strawberries and raspberries, as well as Ocean Spray fresh cranberries.
+The company’s berry portfolio includes import and domestic blueberries, blackberries, strawberries and raspberries, as well as Ocean Spray fresh cranberries.

 He also pointed to the quality of the Hasegawas’ berry program as another strategic reason for pursuing the joint venture.

 “We are impressed by the Hasegawas’ commitment to growing the best possible berries,” he said.
 “Together, we’ll bring the market a beautiful strawberry that consistently delivers on flavor and quality, with an eye to future innovations in variety, pack styles and more.”

 The joint venture brings about an evolution of the Hasegawas’ business as well.